Charles Croft Marsack: Political career

 Marsack became the mayor of Taumarunui in 1923, until the end of his term ended in 1925.

-Civil career
+Personal life

 After WWII, Marsack went on to have a Civil career.
 During this time, he was The Chief Justice of Samoa, along with being The Judge of the Fiji Court of Appeal.
 In 1962, he was awarded The Order of the British Empire, which was given to him by Elizabeth II during her visit in Fiji.
 He later published two books, along with his diaries for his service in WWII.

 He died on October 3, 1987.